Prince Asempa: Club career

 After being scouted by Bechem United's goalkeeper's coach Eddy Ansah, Asempa joined the Bechem United academy in 2015–2016.
 He was promoted to the senior team in 2016 as the club's second goalkeeper and he made his debut during the 2016 Ghana Premier League season.
 He was named on the team's squad bench for the first time on 10 April 2016 in a match against International Allies.
 Following an injury to Ernest Adu, the main goalkeeper, he was given his debut on 26 June 2016 at the age of 16, helping them to secure a 2–1 victory over rivals Aduana Stars.
 In July 2016, he kept three clean sheets in five matches, with the clean sheets coming in matches against Asante Kotoko, Techiman City and Berekum Chelsea.
 His clean sheet against Berekum Chelsea contributed to them winning by 2–0 over their other fierce rivals.
 He ended the league season with 4 clean sheets out of 10 matches.

-During the 2016 Ghanaian FA Cup, Asempa became the main goalkeeper, just as he became the main goalkeeper for the league season.
+During the 2016 Ghana FA Cup, Asempa became the main goalkeeper, just as he became the main goalkeeper for the league season.
 Due to his exploits in both the league and FA Cup, Asempa made Manuel Zachariah's 21 man squad for the final amidst being the least experienced within the squad.
 He went on and played the full 90 minutes in final as Bechem United won by 2–1 against Okwawu United through a brace from Yaw Annor to clinch the trophy for the first time in the club's history.
 During the match, he made some impressive saves to prevent Danso Akoto from scoring.
 At 16 years, starting the match made him the youngest player to start an FA Cup final and the victory made him the youngest player to win the FA Cup.
 In October 2016, at the end of the season, he was nominated for the goalkeeper of the season and most promising player of the season awards.
 He however did not win any of the awards, even though he expressed his interest in wanting to win both to serve as a boost to his career.

 During the 2019–20 season, he served as the club captain of the club replacing Daniel Egyin who had joined Medeama SC.
 He continued to serve as club captain along with Moro Salifu during the 2020–21 Ghana Premier League.

-In February 2022, Asempa joined fellow Ghana Premier League side Karela United after only playing once for Medeama in the first round of the season.
+In February 2022, Asempa joined fellow Ghana Premier League side Karela United after only playing once for Bechem in the first round of the season.